DTUWindEducation/final-project-brunchyy/README.md

 Open Anaconda Prompt, then navigate to the folder where you want to place the project, and follow the next steps.

 Note: "The key to success is patience"

-Please be patient during the installation process — creating the Conda environment and installing dependencies might take up to 5 minutes.
+Please be patient during the installation process — creating the Conda environment and installing dependencies might take up to few minutes.

 ### Step 1: Clone the Repository